Restorative Practice in Gloucestershire

 What's currently happening in Gloucestershire?

-This pilot is focused on developing the restorative mindset of leaders and managers to understand how stronger relationships with and between staff and partners can enhance working relations, individual and team performance, quality of services and outcomes for children, families and communities.
+We are focused on developing the restorative mindset of our leaders and managers to understand how stronger relationships with and between staff and partners can enhance working relations, individual and team performance, quality of services and outcomes for children, families and communities.

-It will also focus on developing use of restorative techniques to improve the effectiveness of meetings, communications and problem solving and promote shared responsibility and accountability.
-This pilot is made up of 3 strands, the Leadership programme, Management programme and Practice Champions programme.
+We have been using restorative techniques to improve the effectiveness of meetings, communications and problem solving and promote shared responsibility and accountability.
+This pilot was made up of 3 strands, the Leadership programme, Management programme and Practice Champions programme.
+Phase one of the Leadership Programme which involved working with our consultant is coming to an end and the group are in the process of developing a plan to further embed Restorative Leadership Practices across Children’s Services.

 Our shared ambition